smithy-lang/smithy-gradle-plugin/README.md

 ### Building a source model

-A "source" build is run when no `projection` is specified in the `SmithyExtension`.
+A "source" build is run when no `projection` is configured in `SmithyExtension`.
 Because no projection was specified, **Smithy-build** is executed using the `compileClasspath` plus the `buildscript` classpath.
 To prevent accidentally relying on Smithy models that are only available to